 The warm water can actually help you to be better relaxed enabling your body to release endorphins to help manage the pain of giving birth.

 It can help with reducing your blood pressure as this can be slightly raised once you go into labor.
 You will find that most doctors will keep a close eye on this as you labor.

-The water can also help to relieve back pain and the pressure of the baby’s head coming down as they begin to crown
+The water can also help to relieve back pain and the pressure of your baby’s head coming down as they begin to crown.

-It also allows you to conserve energy as the water helps to carry your weight.
+It allows you to conserve energy as the water helps to carry your body weight.

 It reduces the likelihood of you needing to take drugs in order to manage the pain.